 - Repotting is typically required every two to five years, depending on the age and size of the tree.

-- Younger trees grow more quickly and may need to be repotted more often.
+- Younger trees grow more quickly and may need repotting more often.

-- The ideal time to repot is in the early spring as the Juniper Bonsai is emerging from its dormant winter phase and before new growth begins.
+- The ideal time to repot is early spring, as the Juniper Bonsai emerges from dormancy and before new growth begins.

 Signs That Repotting is Needed

-- The tree’s growth has slowed down significantly.
+- The tree’s growth has significantly slowed down.

 - Water runs straight through the pot, indicating compacted soil.

-- Roots are circling the pot or growing out of the drainage holes.
+- Roots are circling the pot or growing out of drainage holes.

 How to Repot Your Juniper Bonsai

-- Prepare a new pot and bonsai soil mix that is well-draining and appropriate for your Juniper Bonsai.
+- Prepare a new pot and bonsai soil mix that is well-draining and suitable for your Juniper Bonsai.

-- Remove the tree gently from its current pot, carefully loosening the roots.
+- Gently remove the tree from its current pot, carefully loosening the roots.

 - Trim back a third of the root ball to encourage new growth, using a sharp, sterilized tool.